about usthe club

 Most meetings in 2022 season online, otherwise at St John's Hall, Churchfields, Hertford SG13 8AF

-Hertford and & District Camera Club was formed 70 years ago, in 1951, by a small group of photography enthusiasts whose activities were severely limited by the trade restrictions and materials shortages of the early post-war years.
-Happily there are no such restrictions today; indeed we are now bombarded with a wide choice of techniques and are encouraged to spend our money on ever more sophisticated digital toys!
+Hertford and & District Camera Club was formed over 70 years ago, in 1951, by a small group of photography enthusiasts whose activities had been severely limited by the trade restrictions and materials shortages of the early post-war years.
+Happily there are no such restrictions today; indeed we photographers are now bombarded with a wide choice of techniques and are encouraged to spend our money on ever more sophisticated digital toys!

-Yet the original aims of the Club are unchanged: to provide a forum for people with an interest in photography to meet, discuss and offer each other assistance, through a varied programme of biweekly meetings, and so to stimulate and broaden their interest.
-Today our online programme offers a broad mix of lectures, demonstrations and competitions – including photo 'battles' with other clubs.
-And if you have problems using your camera, or any other aspect of your photography, our experienced members can almost certainly help.
+Over the years the original aims of the club were unchanged: to provide a forum for people with an interest in photography to meet, discuss and offer each other assistance, through a varied programme of regular meetings – including a broad mix of lectures, demonstrations and competitions – and so to stimulate and broaden their interest.

 "Walking By", 2017

-In the wider world, the Club is affiliated to the Photographic Alliance of Great Britain (PAGB) through the East Anglian Federation (EAF); we hosted the EAF Annual Exhibition in 1973, and again on our 50th anniversary in 2001.
+In the wider world, the club was affiliated to the Photographic Alliance of Great Britain (PAGB) through the East Anglian Federation (EAF); we hosted the EAF Annual Exhibition in 1973, and again on our 50th anniversary in 2001.
 More details about the EAF and the PAGB are given below.

 If you're interested in photography and live in or near Hertford, why not come along to a meeting?
 You certainly don't need to be an expert but you'll be very welcome if you are!
 No need to book, just come on the night.